cs01/pythonloc/README.md

 ```
 If the binary is not found, and error will be presented.

-Something to note here: When installing a new package to an existing `__pypackages__` directory, the entry points will not be created in `.../3.6/lib/bin`, for example, if something is already there.
+**Note**: When installing a new package to an existing `__pypackages__` directory, the entry points will not be created in `.../3.6/lib/bin`, for example, if something is already there.
 To do that, you need to run `piploc install -U PACKAGE`.
 When you do that, the entire contents of the directory will be replaced.
 Fixing this would require a modification to `pip` itself.

 If PEP 582 is adopted, `pipx` will be a good companion tool to run binaries.